-If the combined load at V{OUT} is large enough to cause the switching PowerPath supply to reach the programmed input current limit, the battery charger will reduce its charge current by that amount necessary to enable the external load to be satisfied.
+If the combined load at V{OUT} is large enough to cause the switching power supply to reach the programmed input current limit, the battery charger will reduce its charge current by that amount necessary to enable the external load to be satisfied.
 Even if the battery charge current is set to exceed the allowable USB current, the USB specification will not be violated.
-The PowerPath switching regulator will limit the average input current so that the USB specification is never violated.
-Furthermore, load current at V{OUT} will always be prioritized and only excess available power will be used to charge the battery.
+The switching regulator will limit the average input current so that the USB specification is never violated.
+Furthermore, load current at V{OUT} will always be prioritized and only remaining available power will be used to charge the battery.

-If the voltage at BAT is below 3.3V, or the battery is not present, and the load requirement does not cause the PowerPath switching regulator to exceed the USB specification, V{OUT} will regulate at 3.6V, as shown in Figure 1.
-This "instant-on" feature will allow a portable product to run immediately when power is applied without waiting for the battery to charge.
-If the load exceeds the current limit at V{BUS} , V{OUT} will range between the no-load voltage and slightly below the battery voltage, indicated by the shaded region of Figure 1.
+If the voltage at BAT is below 3.3V, or the battery is not present and the load requirement does not cause the switching regulator to exceed the USB specification, V{OUT} will regulate at 3.6V, thereby providing instant-on operation.
+If the load exceeds the available power, V{OUT} will drop to a voltage between 3.6V and the battery voltage.
+If there is no battery present when the load exceeds the available USB power, V{OUT} can drop toward ground.